sjswuitchik/duck_comp_gen/zNCBI_run/04_OrthoFinder/note.md

-OrthoFinder code will be added once debugging and troubleshooting of gene model annotation programs
+OrthoFinder code will be updated once debugging and troubleshooting of gene model annotation programs is complete